kubeflow/website/content/en/docs/started/workstation/getting-started-multipass.md

 If running Microk8s on Multipass or a Virtual Machine, we need to create a SOCKS proxy.
 This can be done as follows:

 * Logout from the current session
-* Re-establish connection to the machine using ssh, enabling SOCKS proxy with the -D9999 parameter.
+* Re-establish connection to the machine using `SSH`, enabling SOCKS proxy with the `-D9999` parameter.
 Examples:

 ```
 ssh -D9999 ubuntu@<machine_public_ip>